-As a benefice, we seek to provide a welcome and offer opportunities for all from any church tradition or none.
-As you will see, services in the benefice range from Sung Eucharist to non-liturgical, from holding hymnbooks to using Power Point, from traditional to less formal.
-Whatever labels might be used our focus is the same: to grow in our relationship with God, to show Jesus to the world, and our unity in Christ both within and beyond the Benefice.
+As a benefice, we seek to provide a welcome and to offer opportunities for all from any church tradition or none.
+As you may see, services in the benefice range from Sung Eucharist to non-liturgical, from holding hymnbooks to using Power Point, from traditional Cathedral style worship to less formal Cafe Church.
+Whatever labels might be used our focus is always the same: to grow in our relationship with God, to show Jesus to the world, and our unity in Christ both within and beyond the Benefice.